Azure Functions

 Important

-func azure functionapp publish xlwings-server
+func azure functionapp publish $FUNCTION_APP_NAME

 It should terminate with the following message: